pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

             System.out.println(pts[i].toString());
         }

-February 14th, 2013 - Project Part 1: Photo Album (Design and Implementation I)
+February 14th, 2013 - Project Part 1: Photo Album (Design and Implementation I) {#february-14th-2013---project-part-1-photo-album-design-and-implementation-i}
 -------------------------------------------------------------------------------

-### The Model-View-Controller (MVC) Architecture
+### The Model-View-Controller (MVC) Architecture {#the-model-view-controller-mvc-architecture}

 For this first part of the project, your team will create the model and control parts of a **Model-View-Control** architecture for a **Photo